Lawsuits for Injuries from Garage Door Accidents

 - Cost of prescription medications.

-In addition to economic damages, a court may also award non-economic damages to a garage door injury victim.
+In addition to economic damages, a court may also award non-economic damages to the garage door injury victim.
 Non-economic damages are more difficult to calculate as they are subjective damages that include things such as:

 - Pain and suffering,